steview-d/drinks-db/README.md

 ### Wireframes

 Mock-ups were created early on in this project, before any code was committed.
-The early designs differ only slightly to the finished product, and it is clear to see that in the most part, the final result has turned out very much as I originally envisioned.
+The early designs differ only slightly to the finished product, and in the most part, the final result has turned out very much as I originally envisioned.

 You can view the wireframes for each page using the links below